ravindraS93/ExcelwithPython/README.md

 I suggest reviewing the comments within the script to gain a clear understanding of what each line of code accomplishes.
 This will provide insights into the logic and functionality of the script, enhancing comprehension and facilitating any necessary modifications or enhancements.

+**How to use the script?**

+1. Ensure all files are placed in a folder.
+2. Verify that Python is installed on your machine.
+3. Load the "Excel Report v1.0.py" file in IDLE (Python) and press F5 to execute the script.
+4. While the script serves to illustrate how to automate Excel tasks using Python, it must be modified to suit your specific datasets.